-Below, in Section 2 we introduce parliament choosing rules - the main object of our investigation - and study their properties and representations.
-In Section 3 we introduce the concept of manipulability of parliament choosing rules and investigate the consequences of the Gibbard-Satterthwaite theorem.
-Section 4 and Section 5 contain the main theoretical results.
-Section 6 discusses the overshooting and undershooting phenomena.
-Section 7 uses the results of previous sections to explain voter behaviour at the 2005 New Zealand general election.
+Below, Sections 2 (Parliament choosing rules), 3 (The government formation game and voting power indices) introduces the main objects of the investigation, their properties and representations.
+Section 4 (Manipulability of parliament choosing rules.
+What does the GS theorem imply?) introduces the concept of manipulability for parliament choosing rules and investigates consequences of the GS theorem.
+Section 5 (Strategic opportunities for seat maximising voters) and Section 6 (Strategic opportunities for power maximising voters) contain the main theoretical results.
+Section 7 (Overshooting) discusses overshooting and undershooting.
+Section 8 uses the results of previous sections to explain voter behaviour at the most recent New Zealand general election, and Section 9 concludes.